ioBroker-Bot/ioBroker.flexcharts/README.md

 To use event driven functions for your own charts I recommend to use a **script as source**.
 [Template 4](templates/flexchartsTemplate4.js) demonstrates the implementation.
 Please take care about following:
 * To make the chart dynamic you need to define functionality to handle events within the chart.
 This is done via definition of functions like `myChart.on("event",function(e){ ... });`
-* It's mandatory to name each of those functions with `myChart.on`
+* It's mandatory to name each of those functions with `myChart.on()`
-* For handing over the functions definition to flexcharts it has to be converted to a **Javascript String**.
+* For passing over the functions definition to flexcharts it has to be converted to a **Javascript String**.
 This could be done by consequently using quotation marks (`"`) inside the function and then enclosing it in apostrophes (`'`) - or the other way round.
 You may use a compactor, e.g. [this one](https://www.toptal.com/developers/javascript-minifier), to reduce the needed space.
 * Finally, you have to provide all parts, definition of chart and definition of event function(s), as an **array of Javascript Strings** via the callback.
 In template 4 it's done as `callback([strify.stringify(option), onEvent]);` where `option` contains the chart definition and `onEvent` contains the definition of event function as a Javascript String.
-If you define more than one function you can include it to the the String `onEvent` or you can it as additional array element, such as `callback([strify.stringify(option), onEvent1, onEvent2, onEvent3]);`.
-Number for function definitions is not limited.
+If you define more than one function you can include it to the String `onEvent` or you can add it as an additional array element, such as `callback([strify.stringify(option), onEvent1, onEvent2, onEvent3]);`.
+Number of function definitions is not limited.
 * To stringify the definition of the chart (`option`) you have to use `javascript-stringify` as described in previous chapter.

 Remark: When npm module `javascript-stringify` is installed, it's functionality could also be used by malicious code (Cross-Site-Scripting).
 Therefore, ioBroker should not be accessible from the Internet when using this module.